Parasitic Wasps to kill caterpillars

 Trichogramma are the most widely used parasatoid in the world and are routinely used to control moths in forests all over China, Russia, and North America.
 These tiny wasps are less than 1mm in length, and survive only by laying their eggs within the eggs of moths and butterflies, killing the caterpillars and using up their food.

 Trichogramma brassicae are supplied as eggs on cards (very like encarsia) and if you hang out the cards in a warm light spot the Trichgramma will hatch out and go seeking suitable food.
-Trichogramma is best used early season, because it affect the eggs, and has no effect on existing caterpillars or adults.
+Trichogramma is best used early season, because it affects the eggs, and has no effect on existing caterpillars or adults.

 The females of Trichogramma spp search out suitable host eggs of Lepidoptera and lay eggs within them.
 When the eggs hatch, the larvae consume the egg contents and then pupate within the empty egg shell or chorion of the host.
 Small host eggs will contain a single parasitoid larva, but larger eggs may contain more than one.